 DCNS commenced construction of the third vessel of the class, Provence, in December 2010.
 The frigate was launched in September 2013 and began sea trials in October 2014.
-Construction of the fourth frigate, Languedoc, commenced in September 2011 and launch took place in July 2014.
+Construction of the fourth frigate, Languedoc, started in September 2011 and launch took place in July 2014.
 Auvergne, the fifth of the class, was laid down in August 2012.

 In May 2006, OCCAR awarded the contract for the first two Italian FREMM frigates.
-Italy ordered a second batch of four in February 2008, three of which are to be for anti-submarine warfare (ASW).
+Italy ordered a second batch of four submarines in February 2008, with designated three of these for anti-submarine warfare (ASW).
 The last batch of two was ordered in April 2015.

 The first Italian frigate was launched in July 2011 and delivered in May 2013.
 Deliveries are expected to be concluded in 2021.
-First of class is called Carlo Bergamini, the second is Virginio Fasan and third Carlo Margottini.
+The first of the class is called Carlo Bergamini, the second is Virginio Fasan and third Carlo is Margottini.
 Virginio Fasan was launched in March 2012 and delivered in December 2013.
 The fourth ship, Carabiniere will be delivered in late-April 2015.

 In October 2007, DCNS announced an agreement has been signed with the Royal Moroccan Navy for the supply of one FREMM frigate, the first export order for the vessel.

 Construction of a FREMM frigate for Royal Moroccan Navy began in 2008.
-The frigate was launched in September 2011 and began sea trials in April 2013.
-It will be named Mohammed VI.
+The frigate, named Mohammed VI, was launched in September 2011 and began sea trials in April 2013.
+It was delivered in January 2014..